Ramnarendranr/Python-backend-microservie/README.md

 ### Prerequisites

 - Docker installed on your machine.
 - Access to a Kubernetes cluster.
+(I'm using AWS EKS cluster)
 - MongoDB instance (either local or cloud-based).
 - Required Python packages listed in `requirements.txt`.